TheWeirdlings/TwitchTube/docs/test.md

   - Stops saving after stop from CLI
   - Starts saving after start from Web UI
   - Stops saving after stop from Web UI

+## Restart
+  - Bot settings should change
+  - New commands should be checked for
+  - New timers should work